modxorg/Docs/en/revolution/2.x/developing-in-modx/advanced-development/developing-rest-servers.md

 Recommended Pre-Development Reading
 -----------------------------------

  Before building a RESTful API, it helps to know what a RESTful API really is and how they are supposed to work.
-There are a lot of resources available online, and Phil Sturgeon's "[Build APIs you won't hate](https://leanpub.com/build-apis-you-wont-hate)" is a great (e)book that can be useful to check out.
+There are a lot of resources available online, and Phil Sturgeon's " [Build APIs you won't hate](https://leanpub.com/build-apis-you-wont-hate)" is a great (e)book that can be useful to check out.

 In a Nutshell
 -------------